eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

        Default value: ``persistence.db``

 .. note::
-    To avoid undesired delays caused by concurrent access to the SQLite3 database, it is advisable to specify a different database file for each DataWriter and DataReader.
+    To avoid undesired delays caused by concurrent access to the SQLite3 database, it is strongly recommended to specify a different database file for each DataWriter and DataReader.

 .. important::
     The plugin set in the PropertyPolicyQos of DomainParticipant only applies if that of the DataWriter/DataReader does not exist or is invalid.

 .. _persistence_example: